Lucas’ State of the City 2026 highlights infrastructure, parks, and planning; sidesteps more pressing concerns

 Lucas also requested the department to reduce the millions of dollars spent on incurred liabilities, stating, “The current trajectory of litigation costs is unsustainable for the police department’s budget.”

-As far as economic development is concerned, a key focus was retaining the Kansas City Royals: “We will get a deal done in 2026 that’s fair and transparent for our taxpayers, our future, and our team.”
-Mayor Q highlights the sole area of interest for our favorite boys in blue will be Downtown—an inevitability that has now become a promise.
+Another key pillar of the day was outlining a plan to retain the Kansas City Royals: “We will get a deal done in 2026 that’s fair and transparent for our taxpayers, our future, and our team.”
+Mayor Q highlighted that the sole area of interest for our favorite boys in blue will be Downtown—an inevitability that has now become a promise.
 A promise that hopes to continue furthering the economic center of the city while focusing on union labor in any potential construction.

-However, Mayor Q emphasizes that this will not leave the historic Leeds Neighborhood in the dust (a topic that he mentions is near and dear to his own mother).
+However, Lucas emphasized that this will not leave the historic Leeds Neighborhood in the dust (a topic that he mentions is near and dear to his own mother).
 This already overlooked area may soon be home to two former professional sports stadiums in addition to a current food desert.
 While the address does not offer specifics, Lucas wants the residents to know they are not forgotten.

 The region’s financial growth will be supported by efforts to modernize development codes and by continued work by the Small Business Task Force to reduce red tape and expand access to funding opportunities.
-Lucas caps discussions of developments by referring broadly to egregious tax incentives that divert resources from public services, and urges that taxpayers’ needs will not be ignored.
+Lucas capped discussions of developments by referring broadly to egregious tax incentives that divert resources from public services, and urged that taxpayers’ needs will not be ignored.

 Paving, Parks, and People Close the Mayor’s Address

-The champion of traffic safety during the address is a 6th grader, Russel Dorn.
-His appearance induced a thunderous applause, as Lucas highlighted his efforts, before the council, to eliminate right turns on red lights in school zones.
+The champion of traffic safety during the address was a 6th grader, Russel Dorn.
+His appearance elicited thunderous applause as Lucas highlighted his efforts before the council to eliminate right turns on red in school zones.
 It helps that the elementary student’s cause is supported in 2026 by $4 million in funding for the Vision Zero campaign, which focuses on pedestrian safety in the deadliest road corridors.

 From streetcar extensions to “functionally free fare buses”—although daily riders may dissent— the mayor made sure to celebrate the city’s recent transportation successes.

-“Stripped down to the basics,” Lucas summarizes, “our budget, all $2.5 billion of it, is about our people.”
+“Stripped down to the basics,” Lucas summarized, “our budget, all $2.5 billion of it, is about our people.”

 As local headlines continue to follow Platform Ventures’ likely sale of a South KC warehouse that could become an immigrant detention center, it’s difficult not to ask for a more concrete answer regarding the safety of vulnerable Kansas City residents—especially as the city anticipates the arrival of international tourists by the hundreds of thousands.